adrianlemess/javascript-algorithm-playground/README.md

 - In each stage/interation we need to choose the ideal moviment, the ideal solution
 - They are not perfect, sometimes we have a good solution but not the best
 - Sometimes, find the best solution could take a lot of time, that's why the greedy algorithms is a good take

+## The traveler salesman (Caixeiro Viajante)

+- Given a list of cities and the distance between each pair of cities, what the shorthest posible path?
+- The possibilities is a factorial function:

+Cities numbers | routes:
+!1 | 1 route
+!2 | 2 initial cities _ 1 route = 2 routes
+!3 | 3 initial cities _ 2 route = 6 routes
+!4 | 4 initial cities _ 6 route = 24 routes
+!5 | 5 initial cities _ 24 route = 120 routes

+!6 = 720 rotas
+!7 = 5040 rotas

+- In factorial functions, its almost imposible to calculate the correctly solution when the number is too elevate
+- Greedy solution: choose a random city and each moment we need to choose the shortest path to a city not visited yet and directly connected
+- Sets and the travaller salesman is a NP-completeness problem: We calculate each posible solution and get the shortest

+## NP-completeness

+A problem is NP-completeness when:

+- A nondeterministic Turing machine can solve it in polynomial-time.
+- A deterministic Turing machine can solve it in large time complexity classes (e.g., EXPTIME, as is the case with brute force search algorithms) and can verify its solutions in polynomial time.
+- It can be used to simulate any other problem with similar solvability.

+## NP problem example.

+Johna is mounting a soccer team and has a set of characteristic he want to fill in his team:

+- Ability to play in the rain
+- Work under pression
+- A good quaterback
+- A good Running back

+But the team has a limit in number of players.

+Jonah wants a team to fill all the wisher characteristics.
+This is a set cover problem.

+- Algorithm:
+  - Choose the player with the maximum number of characteristics not find yet
+  - Reapeat until all the characterist was fill or the limit of players is filled

+When a problem is a NP problem we should stop try to solve perfectly and start doing in a greedy way with a shorthest algorithm

+## How to identify an NP problem

+- Is fast with a few items but is slow with more items
+- All the combinations to find something usually means NP-completeness
+- You need to calculate each posible version of X because you cannot divide in short sub problems
+- A sequence of something like cities and its hard to solve
+- If involves a set and its hard to solve
+- Its similar with the cover set problem or the salessman traveler problem? so its

+  8.6 - Yes
+  8.7 - Yes
+  8.8.
+Yes

+2642